maxmandia/autocomplete/readme.md

 > [!NOTE]
 >
 > In its current version, autocomplete is only available for `<textarea />` elements.
+> This project is not perfect and am actively welcoming pull requests.

 ## How It Works